 The Alabama Dry Dock and Shipping Company (ADDSCO) was one of the many shipyards in the U.S. that used asbestos in products, equipment, and machinery.
-Based out of Mobile, Alabama, it was also once one the largest marine production facilities in the nation.
+Based out of Mobile, Alabama, it was also once one of the largest marine production facilities in the nation.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.